veo-labs/openveo-core/docs/developers/compilation.md

 # Compiling JavaScript files

 You'll probably want to compile AngularJS files, in production, for better performance.
-You can do it using :
+You can do it using:

     grunt prod